eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EnumVerticalalignment;
 use EzmaxApi::Object::EzmaxinvoicingAutocompleteElementResponse;
 use EzmaxApi::Object::EzmaxinvoicingGetAutocompleteV2Response;
-use EzmaxApi::Object::EzmaxinvoicingGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::EzmaxinvoicingGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::EzmaxinvoicingGetObjectV2Response;
-use EzmaxApi::Object::EzmaxinvoicingGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzmaxinvoicingGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzmaxinvoicingGetProvisionalV1Response;
-use EzmaxApi::Object::EzmaxinvoicingGetProvisionalV1ResponseAllOf;
 use EzmaxApi::Object::EzmaxinvoicingGetProvisionalV1ResponseMPayload;
 use EzmaxApi::Object::EzmaxinvoicingResponse;
 use EzmaxApi::Object::EzmaxinvoicingResponseCompound;
-use EzmaxApi::Object::EzmaxinvoicingResponseCompoundAllOf;
 use EzmaxApi::Object::EzmaxinvoicingagentResponse;
 use EzmaxApi::Object::EzmaxinvoicingagentResponseCompound;
-use EzmaxApi::Object::EzmaxinvoicingagentResponseCompoundAllOf;
 use EzmaxApi::Object::EzmaxinvoicingcommissionResponse;
 use EzmaxApi::Object::EzmaxinvoicingcommissionResponseCompound;
-use EzmaxApi::Object::EzmaxinvoicingcommissionResponseCompoundAllOf;
 use EzmaxApi::Object::EzmaxinvoicingcontractResponse;
 use EzmaxApi::Object::EzmaxinvoicingcontractResponseCompound;
 use EzmaxApi::Object::EzmaxinvoicingsummaryexternalResponse;
 use EzmaxApi::Object::EzmaxinvoicingsummaryexternalResponseCompound;
-use EzmaxApi::Object::EzmaxinvoicingsummaryexternalResponseCompoundAllOf;
 use EzmaxApi::Object::EzmaxinvoicingsummaryexternaldetailResponse;
 use EzmaxApi::Object::EzmaxinvoicingsummaryexternaldetailResponseCompound;
 use EzmaxApi::Object::EzmaxinvoicingsummaryglobalResponse;
 use EzmaxApi::Object::EzmaxinvoicingsummaryglobalResponseCompound;
-use EzmaxApi::Object::EzmaxinvoicingsummaryglobalResponseCompoundAllOf;
 use EzmaxApi::Object::EzmaxinvoicingsummaryinternalResponse;
 use EzmaxApi::Object::EzmaxinvoicingsummaryinternalResponseCompound;
-use EzmaxApi::Object::EzmaxinvoicingsummaryinternalResponseCompoundAllOf;
 use EzmaxApi::Object::EzmaxinvoicingsummaryinternaldetailResponse;
 use EzmaxApi::Object::EzmaxinvoicingsummaryinternaldetailResponseCompound;
 use EzmaxApi::Object::EzmaxinvoicinguserResponse;
 use EzmaxApi::Object::EzmaxinvoicinguserResponseCompound;
 use EzmaxApi::Object::EzmaxproductAutocompleteElementResponse;
 use EzmaxApi::Object::EzmaxproductGetAutocompleteV2Response;
-use EzmaxApi::Object::EzmaxproductGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::EzmaxproductGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::EzsignSuggestSignersV1Response;
-use EzmaxApi::Object::EzsignSuggestSignersV1ResponseAllOf;
 use EzmaxApi::Object::EzsignSuggestSignersV1ResponseMPayload;
 use EzmaxApi::Object::EzsignSuggestTemplatesV1Response;
-use EzmaxApi::Object::EzsignSuggestTemplatesV1ResponseAllOf;
 use EzmaxApi::Object::EzsignSuggestTemplatesV1ResponseMPayload;
 use EzmaxApi::Object::EzsignannotationResponse;
 use EzmaxApi::Object::EzsignannotationResponseCompound;
-use EzmaxApi::Object::EzsignannotationResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1Request;
 use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1Response;
-use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendCreateObjectV1Request;
 use EzmaxApi::Object::EzsignbulksendCreateObjectV1Response;
-use EzmaxApi::Object::EzsignbulksendCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendDeleteObjectV1Response;
 use EzmaxApi::Object::EzsignbulksendEditObjectV1Request;
 use EzmaxApi::Object::EzsignbulksendEditObjectV1Response;
 use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1Response;
-use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendGetEzsignsignaturesAutomaticV1Response;
-use EzmaxApi::Object::EzsignbulksendGetEzsignsignaturesAutomaticV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetEzsignsignaturesAutomaticV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendGetFormsDataV1Response;
-use EzmaxApi::Object::EzsignbulksendGetFormsDataV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetFormsDataV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendGetListV1Response;
-use EzmaxApi::Object::EzsignbulksendGetListV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetListV1ResponseMPayload;
-use EzmaxApi::Object::EzsignbulksendGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsignbulksendGetObjectV2Response;
-use EzmaxApi::Object::EzsignbulksendGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendListElement;
 use EzmaxApi::Object::EzsignbulksendReorderV1Request;